ambientimmersivelearning/ARdemos/index.md

 layout: default
 ---

-# Welcome to Ambient Immersive Learning
+# Welcome to Ambient Lab Immersive Learning

 Documentation for an EE296 and EE 496 project focusing on the implementation of an immersive learning solution based on Augmented Reality and QR codes.